Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 The REST API is based on this [koa boilerplate](https://github.com/christroutner/koa-api-boilerplate).
 It allows the P2WDB to be interfaced with conventional Web 2.0 technology.
 It's expected that the P2WDB will be bundled with additional software, probably using Docker containers.
 The REST API provides a great way for orchestrated software to communicate, both via intranet or internet.

 The JSON RPC is based on the [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord#readme) library.
 This library uses IPFS pubsub channels to allow new IPFS nodes to quickly find one another and establish an end-to-end encrypted (e2ee) connection.
-They can then communicate by passing JSON RPC commands.
+They can then exchange data by passing JSON RPC commands.
 The JSON RPC is immediately accessible to developers by using [chat.fullstack.cash](https://chat.fullstack.cash) and the JSON RPC commands listed in the [API documentation](https://p2wdb.fullstackcash.nl/).

 Both interfaces are maintained in the [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider) repository, and are not directly maintained in this ipfs-p2wdb-service repository.
 Instead, changes around the interfaces are either pushed or pulled from the upstream ipfs-service-provider repository.

-Reads and writes to the P2WDB can be accomplished over either REST API over HTTP or JSON RPC over IPFS.
+Reads and writes to the P2WDB can be accomplished via REST API over HTTP or JSON RPC over IPFS.
 Which one is preferable depends on the use-case.
 Here is the software dependency tree for the software stack making up the P2WDB interfaces:

 ![ipfs-p2wdb-service dependency graph](./diagrams/dependency-graph.png)